apollo

 Jan-25

-Aten-D Tablet 10's belongs to the class of combination medication called 'anti-hypertensive drugs', primarily used to treat hypertension (high blood pressure).
-Hypertension is a medical condition, in which the blood exerts high pressure (force exerted by circulating blood) against blood vessel's walls.
-This condition makes the heart to work harder in pumping the blood to the whole body.
+Aten-D Tablet is used to treat hypertension (high blood pressure).
+Hypertension is a medical condition in which the blood exerts high pressure (force exerted by circulating blood) against blood vessel's walls.
+This condition makes the heart work harder to pump blood into the whole body.
 Hypertension can cause severe health complications, including stroke, heart failure, heart attack and kidney failure.

 Treatment of Hypertension (high blood pressure).